pts/locfileorg/doc/search.md

   * It reports an error if the query is explicitly asking for or can match files which don't have any tags.

-  * It supports file type detection, by comparing the filename extension to a short, hardcoded list (e.g. it detects `*.jpeg` file is an `:image`), but it's slow.
+  * It supports file type detection, by comparing the filename extension to a short, hardcoded list (e.g. it detects `*.jpeg` file is an `:image`), but it's slower than search by tag.

-  * It supports `ext:...`, but it's slow.
+  * It supports `ext:...`, but it's slower than search by tag.

 * *rmtimequery*